The Hound of the Baskervilles: Plot

-Watson and Sir Henry learn from Barrymore that Frankland's estranged daughter Laura had once written to Sir Charles.
-After a failed attempt to interrogate Laura, Watson investigates the man on the tor and learns that it is Holmes, who has been investigating in secret to hide his direct involvement.
+Watson and Sir Henry learn from Barrymore that Frankland's estranged daughter, Laura Lyons, had once written to Sir Charles.
+After a failed attempt to interrogate Laura, Watson investigates the man on the tor and discovers that it is Holmes, who has been investigating in secret to hide his direct involvement.
 Holmes reveals that Jack Stapleton is the murderer, and Beryl is actually his wife, abused and forced into posing as his sister; however, Holmes does not have enough proof to convince the authorities.

-Holmes and Watson hear a man fleeing from a baying hound, and later find that Selden has fallen from a cliff and died.
-Barrymore had given Selden Sir Henry's discarded clothes, and Stapleton's hound, having been set on the trail with Sir Henry's stolen boot, had confused the scent.
-Later, after dining at Baskerville Hall, Holmes reveals to Watson that the portrait of Sir Hugo Baskerville bears a remarkable resemblance to Stapleton.
+Holmes and Watson fear they hear Sir Henry fleeing from a baying hound, and falling from a cliff; they find the dying man is Selden; Barrymore had given Selden Sir Henry's discarded clothes, and Stapleton's hound, having been set on the trail with Sir Henry's stolen boot, had confused the scent.
+At Baskerville Hall, Holmes reveals to Watson that the portrait of Sir Hugo Baskerville bears a remarkable resemblance to Stapleton.

 Holmes decides to use an unwitting Sir Henry as bait; he orders him to visit Stapleton that evening, and then walk across the moor on foot.
 Holmes and Watson then pretend to leave for London, but instead hide near Stapleton's house with Inspector Lestrade of Scotland Yard.
 Despite thick fog, they manage to kill the hound when Stapleton unleashes it after Sir Henry.
-They go to Stapleton's house to arrest him, but find he has bound his wife to a column and fled into the mire, presumably drowning.
+They go to Stapleton's house to find he has bound his wife to a column and vanished into the mire, where he is presumed to have drowned.

+After Sir Henry and Dr Mortimer depart on a sea voyage, to repair the baronet's shattered nerves, Holmes explains to Watson that Stapleton was really Rodger Baskerville II, the secret son of Sir Charles' youngest brother.
+A physical and spiritual throwback to Sir Hugo, Rodger II had bought a savage black hound and painted it with phosphorus to make it look diabolical; either by fright or direct attack, he hoped the dog would remove all the other heirs so that he could inherit the Baskerville fortune.
+He had promised Laura to help her divorce her estranged husband and then marry her himself and thus perasuaded her to lure Sir Charles out of his house on the night of the murder.
+Intending to save Sir Henry, Beryl had sent the anonymous letter to him to thwart her husband's further schemes.
 Holmes remarks that he considers Stapleton one of his most cunning adversaries.

-Sir Henry and Dr. Mortimer depart on a sea voyage, to repair the baronet's shattered nerves.
-After they leave, Holmes explains to Watson that Jack Stapleton was really Rodger Baskerville II, the secret son of Sir Charles' youngest brother.
-A physical and spiritual throwback to Sir Hugo Baskerville, Rodger II had bought a savage black hound and painted it with phosphorus to make it look diabolical; either by fright or direct attack, he hoped the dog would remove all the other heirs so that he could inherit the Baskerville fortune.
-He had promised Laura marriage, and convinced her to lure Sir Charles out of his house on the night of the murder.
-Unable to save Sir Charles, Beryl had sent the anonymous letter to Sir Henry to thwart her husband's further schemes.